faithfulco/andreashandelwebsite/content/posts/2021-01-11-simple-github-website/index.markdown

 * I like to be able to specify the date when a page was last changed.
 The problem is that all pages are always rebuild, so asking for 'current date' during rebuilding doesn't work.
 What I found out to work is to have this line in the YAML file header: `file.mtime(knitr::current_input())`.
 It gets the 'last modified' time stamp of the file that is being processed and displays it.
 It's not perfect, e.g. if you recently cloned the files from Github to a new computer, it will show that date as the modified date.
 But it's good enough for me.
 If you want exact _last edited date_ time stamps, you'll probably have to do it manually.

 * It's easy to have broken links when creating any website and it's good to check that things are ok.
 There are simple free tools out there that let you check to make sure links are not broken.
 I like using [Dr Link Check](https://www.drlinkcheck.com/) or the [W3C Link Checker](https://validator.w3.org/checklink).
 I'm sure many others exist.

+* You have access to more bootstrap themes through the [bslib R package](https://rstudio.github.io/bslib/index.html).

 # More Information